Dr. Glen E. Newton, Roseville Big Band

 Family Night Out, August 6, 2012 | Flying Colors Community Festival, August 9, 2012 |

 In 1991, Glen Newton began the tradition of incorporating guest soloists into the band’s summer concerts in the park.
 Focusing on recent graduates from Roseville Area High School (RAHS), the intent was to reinforce the message, “There are musically fulfilling opportunities after high school, even if you aren’t a full-time professional musician.”
 The first guest soloists were 1991 RAHS graduates—Mike Lushine on trombone playing “Tall Cotton” and vocalist Rob Kleinendorst singing “It Had to Be You” and leading the RAHS Doo-Wop group, who performed several a capella selections on the program.
-Between 1991 and 2006, 37 recent RAHS graduates have been featured with the Roseville Big Band, some on more than one performance.
+Between 1991 and 2015, 46 recent RAHS graduates were featured with the Roseville Big Band, some on more than one performance.

-The tradition continued in the summer of 2006, with three 2006 high school graduates featured-trombonist Greg Albing (RAHS), alto saxophonist Andy Galkiewicz (RAHS), and vocalist Dani Maresh (Champlin Park High School).
-Other guest soloists have included RAHS music faculty members, Roseville Community Band director Dan Kuch, and other talented adult vocalists and instrumentalists from the Twin Cities.
+Other guest soloists have included RAHS music faculty members, Roseville Community Band director Dan Kuch, students from Champlin Park High School, and other talented adult vocalists and instrumentalists from the Twin Cities.
 With a similar goal of demonstrating the joy of adult amateur big band playing to students, we also played for three middle school jazz festivals in the Anoka school district.
-“Musically fulfilling opportunities after Roseville high school” are exemplified by two of the full-time members of the Roseville Big Band.
-Nick Johnson, guitarist, is a 1999 RAHS graduate, and Rich Eyman, trombonist, graduated from Ramsey High School before Ramsey and Kellogg combined to form RAHS.

 Vocal soloists often perform with big bands, but vocal duets and larger ensembles are much less common.
 The Roseville Big Band’s vocal ensembles are one of its distinguishing characteristics.
 Shortly after Mary Lou Peterman joined the Roseville Big Band as a solo vocalist, director Glen Newton began harmonizing with her.
 After Kirk Lindberg joined the band as a tenor soloist, he learned Glen’s harmony to “Moon River.”
 Glen then created a third part for himself and the band had a vocal trio.
 An early vocal quartet consisted of Mary Lou, Glen, alto Julie Linders, and guest baritone sax soloist and tenor vocalist Tom Reitan, singing “Don’t Sit Under the Apple Tree” in a 1992 concert at Centennial Lakes park.
 On another occasion, lead trombonist Carol Jensen joined Mary Lou, Glen, and Kirk to harmonize on “Sentimental Journey” at a Confederate Air Force dance.
 In 1994, Diane Dolinar joined Mary Lou, Glen, and Kirk Lindberg for four-part vocals as The Rosetones, and the band’s repertoire of vocal quartets began to grow.
 When Mary Lou left in 1996, Karen Dunn joined the band, both as a solo vocalist and lead singer of the Rosetones vocal quartet.
 The Rosetones performed regularly with the band until 2004 and still sing with the band several times each year.
 Karen continues as our featured vocal soloist, and she and Glen sing duets at nearly every performance.